Cloudef/nix-appimage/README.md

 ### OpenGL / Vulkan

-If you package your program without including the loaders in the bundle and your program dlopens libvulkan / ligGL, then the program has high-chance (not 100%) of working on non-NixOS system.
-The runtime included in this repository also does some hacky things to make the binary work also in NixOS system (non 100% guarantee), other non-FHS systems are not supported currently.
+If you package your program without including the loaders in the bundle and your program dlopens libvulkan / libGL, then the program has a high-chance (not 100%) of working on a non-NixOS system.
+The runtime included in this repository also does some hacky things to make the binary run also in a NixOS and some other non-FHS systems (non 100% guarantee).
+The chance of success also depends on a how your binary is constructed.

 ### How it works / Comparison with nix-bundle